artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 Rather than building an entire feature end-to-end before creating a pull request, consider integrating one layer at a time.
 Embrace the boundaries between the front and back ends of your code — submit a PR to introduce changes to the API, and once it's merged follow up with another PR to introduce changes to the UI.

 Depending on the architecture of your system, you might already be forced to this.
 At Artsy, our [web app lives in one repo](force), our [GraphQL endpoint lives in another](metaphysics), and many services are separated into repositories behind that.
 We _have_ to integrate our features one layer at a time.
+TODO: link to examples

 The suggestion to PR by architectural layer is not in conflict with slicing stories small — in fact, these two strategies complement each other quite nicely.
 A PR that contains multiple features but only one layer is probably large enough to be difficult to review; so is a PR that contains one feature end-to-end.
 A PR containing one layer of one feature is easier to review.